DuckDivers/owl-carousel-2/README.txt

 === Custom Post Carousels with Owl ===
 Contributors: thehowarde
 Donate link: https://www.duckdiverllc.com
-Tags: Carousel,Slider,Owl Carousel,Post Carousel,Rotator,Product Carousel,CPT Carousel,CPT Slider,Testimonial Slider,FAQ Slider
-Requires at least: 4.5
+Tags: owl carousel 2, post slider, product slider Requires at least: 4.5
-Tested up to: 5.0
+Tested up to: 5.3
-Requires PHP: 5.6
+Requires PHP: 7.0
-Stable tag: 1.0.8
+Stable tag: 1.1
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

 Easily add post carousels to your website.
 Works with any custom post type or regular posts.
 Controls allow for insertion of multiple carousels on a single page.
 You can specify margins, number of items per page at multiple breakpoints.
 Choose options by category, tag, other custom taxonomy or by post ID.

 == Description ==